mitchellwarr/ITPR6.590_Testing_Plan/README.md

 # ITPR6.590_Testing_Plan

-Work produced by Mitchel Warr and Sarah Anderson for the EIT's Software Testing.
+Work produced by Mitchell Warr and Sarah Anderson for the EIT's Software Testing.
 Feb 2017 - June 2017.

 ##### Assignment 2